-In addition to reinforcing the goals of the general education curriculum by offering sections for those students in the Honors Program, the program emphasizes the following:
+In addition to reinforcing the goals of the general education curriculum by offering sections for those students in the Honors Program emphasizes the following:

 (1) Superior Academic Achievement: To challenge strongly motivated students to achieve at their highest potentials, both in their major fields and in the broader context of their liberal arts education.
 Students in the Honors Program should maintain an overall GPA of 3.0 in order to remain in the program.

-(2) Self Knowledge: To challenge students to develop greater insights into values, attitudes, and assumptions they hold about themselves and others and to explore the connection between these values and their academic and professional choices.
-The General Education Capstone Seminars that are available to students in the Honors Program provide ample opportunities for this exploration.
+(2) Self Knowledge: To challenge students to develop greater insights into values, attitudes, and assumptions they hold about themselves and other and to explore the connection between these values and their academic and professional choices.
+The General Education Capsgtone Seminars that will be available to students in the Honors Program will provide ample opportunities for this exploration.

 (3) Intellectual Risk-Taking: To encourage students to explore new areas of intellectual development, to participate in new methods of learning, to examine the connections between various disciplines and approaches, and to apply learning in new situations.